 - Major and cultural changes during the Roman occupation

 - Tourism as an engine of the economy

 5. Ride the Gondola Direct from Chur to Brambrüesch (1,597 Meters)

 The valley station of Brambrüesch mountain is only one kilometer away from the train station of Chur.
 From the outskirts of the city, you can go up to Känzeli.
 Here you can change to the gondolas which lead all the way up to Brambüesch.

-The cable cars have been available since 1957.
+Cable cars have been available since 1957.
 Initially, these were in the form of 2-person cabins.
 The views are amazing.
-First, you see views of the city Chur.
+First, you see views of the city of Chur.
 Higher, you see into the Chur Rhine Valley.
 Then the views turn to Calanda.
 Other views include Piz Beverin over Heinzenberg and the Safien Mountains until Vorab.
 You can also see until Lenzerheide and Schanfigg.

 Adventurers stay in Brambrüesch.
 There are popular mountain bike tours available in this area.
 One highlight is the freeride routes on Pizoggel.
 It was the venue for the 2009 Swiss Bike Championships.

 If you would like to discover other mountains near Chur after visiting Brambrüesch, you can check out our article – Closest Mountains To Chur in Switzerland.

 6. Get Active in the Climbing Hall, Skate Park or Pump tracks